SamuraiWriter7/multi-wing-gpt-autonomy-architecture/docs/standardization-readiness.md

 **Structural Autonomy** means the ability of an AI system to maintain its assigned role, perform self-checking, coordinate with complementary roles, and operate within predefined governance boundaries.

+Structural Autonomy does not imply:

-It does not imply independent will, consciousness, or unrestricted agency.
+* independent will,
+* consciousness,
+* unrestricted agency,
+* legal authority,
+* or self-directed moral agency.

 ---